andresvia/mac-name-resolv/README.md

        the POSIX system call, [gethostbyname] [1].
-     - An exception to this are utilities like [Vagrant] [2] and [docker-machine] [3], those (apparently) will read the `resolv.conf` file and propagate its settings to the managed virtual machines.
+     - An exception to this are utilities like [Vagrant] [2] and [docker-machine] [3], those (apparently) will read the `resolv.conf` file and propagate its settings to the managed virtual machines during boot.
    - MacOS manages `resolv.conf` and determines the behavior of `gethostbyname` according to system settings (set by `scutil` and graphical configuration tools), also which networks are currently connected;